rafewenger/cse2122/lecture/class-inheritance-2.markdown

 cout << endl;
 {% endhighlight %}

-## Methods that return new objects
+## Member gunctions that return new objects

-Let's make a method inside the `Rectangle` class that rotates the rectangle 90 degrees (assume the `x` and `y` coordinates indicate the center of the rectangle, so rotating the rectangle around x,y will not change these values).
+Let's make a member function inside the `Rectangle` class that rotates the rectangle 90 degrees (assume the `x` and `y` coordinates indicate the center of the rectangle, so rotating the rectangle around x,y will not change these values).